 Fulbright Foreign Student Program

-The Fulbright Foreign Student Program encourages study in several fields including technology, journalism, agriculture, business, economics, law, engineering, education and others.
+The Fulbright Foreign Student Program enables graduate students, young professionals, and artists from abroad to research and study for a Master’s degree in the United States for one year or longer at U.S. universities or other appropriate institutions.
+The Program accepts several fields of study including technology, journalism, agriculture, business, economics, law, engineering, education and others.

 The Fulbright Foreign Student Program is intended for individuals who meet the following criteria: